karol-muszynski/academic-kickstart/content/publication/Laborlawviolations.md

-title = Muszyński, Karol, Labour law violations as innovations, Przegląd SOcjologiczny, XD
+title = "A publication title, such as title of a paper" date = "2013-07-01"